-If traveling by air, check if your airline requires any health information, test results, or other documents.
+If traveling by air, check if your airline requires any health information, or other documents.
 Check with your destination's Office of Foreign Affairs or Ministry of Health or the US Department of State, Bureau of Consular Affairs, Country Information page for details about entry requirements and restrictions for arriving travelers.

 Follow any entry requirements or restrictions at your destination which might include testing, quarantine, and providing contact information.
-If you test positive on arrival, you might be required to isolate.
-You might be prevented from returning to the United States as scheduled.

 If you get sick in South Africa, you might need medical care.
 Plan ahead and learn more about Getting Health Care During Travel.

 Here are the health and safety protocols issued by the properties we are staying during our stay!